sculptor/sculptor.github.io/documentation/developers-guide.md

 ### Customize the Transformations

-Extension advices can be used to customize the transformations.
-Define your advice in `src/main/resources/extensions/SpecialCases.ext`.
+The [Sculptor extension mechanism](advanced-tutorial.html#overrides-and-extension-mechanism) can be used to customize the transformations.
+Follow either the steps in the [overriding templates or transformations for a project](advanced-tutorial.html#overriding-templates-or-transformations-for-a-project) or [cartridges: reusable extensions to Sculptor](advanced-tutorial.html#cartridges-reusable-extensions-to-sculptor), depending on how you want to package the extension.

-For example, to skip automatic addition of uuid property:
+For example, to skip automatic addition of uuid property in your project:

+* Locate the class to be overridden or extended, in this case it's the org.sculptor.generator.transform.Transformation class
+* Create a TransformationOverride.xtend class in the generator package in a separate generator project for your main project
+* Override the modifyUuid method:

 ~~~
+package generator

+import org.sculptor.generator.transform.Transformation
-import sculptormetamodel;
+import org.sculptor.generator.chain.ChainOverride

-around transformation::Transformation::modifyUuid(DomainObject domainObject) :
-    null;
+@ChainOverride
+class TransformationOverride extends Transformation {

+  ...

+  override void modifyUuid(DomainObject domainObject) {
+  }
 ~~~